Super Smash Bros. Ultimate: Development

 Super Smash Bros.
 Ultimate was developed by Bandai Namco Studios and Sora Ltd., the same studios that developed Super Smash Bros. for Nintendo 3DS and Wii U, for the Nintendo Switch, with series creator Masahiro Sakurai returning as game director.
 Unlike previous Super Smash Bros. games, the team was not assembled from the ground up, which sped up preparation time.
 The project plan for the game was in the works by December 2015, when the DLC for 3DS and Wii U was in development, and finished after it was completed.
 Staff gathering was done soon afterward.
 The development period was shorter compared to previous entries in the series.
-Hatena also assisted with the development of some elements. tri-Crescendo contributed to programming and design.
+Hatena assisted with the development of some elements, and tri-Crescendo contributed to programming and design.

-According to Sakurai, producing a Super Smash Bros. game for the Switch was the last request that former Nintendo president Satoru Iwata had given him before Iwata's death in 2015, leading Sakurai to feel compelled to make the game the best possible product he could to respect him.
+According to Sakurai, producing a Super Smash Bros. game for the Switch was the last request that former Nintendo president Satoru Iwata had given him before his death in 2015, and he wanted to make the game the best possible product he could to respect him.
 Sakurai sought to include every character from previous games, as to not disappoint fans.
 However, he knew this would be a complex problem for both development and licensing; it would also drastically increase the cost of development.
 The return of Bandai and Sora made it easier for this to happen.
-Sakurai also wanted to adjust character abilities as to speed up the game, although not to an extent to which it would alienate players unfamiliar with the series.
-Sakurai knew that Ultimate was a core game for Nintendo and that it had a dedicated player base that he did not want to disappoint, and believed that completing this goal was necessary to satisfy the fan base.
-Sakurai was also faced with the decision to create a completely new game system or build off of pre-existing ones; he chose to build off pre-existing ones because there would only be about a third of the characters he desired in the final game.
+Sakurai also wanted to adjust character abilities to speed up the game, although not to an extent that would alienate players unfamiliar with the series.
+Sakurai knew that Ultimate was a core game for Nintendo and that it had a dedicated player base that he did not want to disappoint, and believed that completing this goal was necessary to satisfy them.
+Sakurai was also faced with the decision to either create a completely new game system or build off of pre-existing ones; he chose to build off pre-existing ones because there would only be about a third of the characters he desired in the final game.
 All the returning characters' abilities had to be re-balanced so they could work in Ultimate.
-Originally, gameplay would differ between the Switch's docked and handheld modes, but Sakurai scrapped this because the system's screen in handheld mode was better than he thought.
-Sakurai believed this would be the only Smash game to have the full roster of returning characters, calling the effort to include the characters, music, stage settings, and other elements as "unprecedented", and cautioned that future series games would likely be smaller in scope.
-However, Sakurai wants to add as many fighters as possible within Ultimate through DLC.
+Originally, gameplay would differ between the Switch's docked and handheld modes, but Sakurai scrapped this idea since the system's screen in handheld mode was better than he thought.
+Sakurai believed this would be the only Smash game to have the full roster of returning characters, calling the effort to include the characters, music, stage settings, and other elements as "unprecedented", and cautioned that future games in the series would likely be smaller in scope.
+However, he still wanted to add as many fighters as possible through DLC.